eriizu/chinchilib/README.md

 # Usage

-`chinchilib` two functions are public in the library, one getter and one to compute on the window:
+`chinchilib` exposes two public functions for pixel access:

 - `get_pixel`\
   _Return the color `RGBA8` of a pixel at coordinates (x, y)_.\